xangeyfun/qr-code-generator/README.md

 - Interactive command-line interface
 - Generates QR codes from any text input
-- Saves QR codes as PNG files with unique random filenames
+- Saves QR codes as PNG files with the current date
 - Stores the original data in corresponding text files
 - Creates a dedicated `codes/` directory for output files